 Our CNMs also work in close collaboration with our obstetrician and gynecologists (OB/GYNs) for higher-risk pregnancies.
 All of these providers meet Dartmouth Health system’s rigorous standards, and our nursing staff represent professionals with specialized skills, degrees, and certifications.

 Choosing care and support for each stage of your pregnancy

 Learn more about the services Cheshire’s pregnancy and birth team offers new and expecting parents:

 - Newly Pregnant - Empowering, evidence-based Centering Pregnancy® prenatal care, wellness counseling, education and exercise, and robust medical supports

-- Preparing for Delivery - Doula assistance, natural birth options, Baby-Friendly designated practices, and specialized care backed by real-time telemedicine with the Children’s Hospital at Dartmouth (CHaD)
+- Preparing for Delivery - Doula assistance, natural birth options, Baby-Friendly designated practices, and specialized care backed by real-time telemedicine with the Dartmouth Health Children's

-- Going Home - Regionally-renowned lactation support, postpartum education and exercise, Mom’s Club, and a seamless transition to your child’s pediatric care
+- Going Home - Regionally-renowned lactation support, postpartum education and exercise, and a seamless transition to your child’s pediatric care

 Pregnancy and birth education

 Our team is committed to helping you make informed choices and helping you and your baby get a safe and healthy start.
 Even if this is not your first pregnancy, taking part in classes can help you feel ready to take the best care of your new child.
 For more information, visit our Childbirth Education page, view the class schedule in our calendar.